Reintegration of Transnistria into Moldova: Background

-Attempts
+History

 One occasion in which a resolution to the Transnistrian conflict came close was on 8 May 1997.
 On that date was signed the 1997 Moscow Memorandum, devised by the Prime Minister of Russia Yevgeny Primakov and supported by Ukraine and the Organization for Security and Co-operation in Europe (OSCE), which gave Transnistria the right to establish its own international economic treaties and regulate its own economic activities and also to participate in any foreign policy decision made by the Moldovan Government.
 However, the agreement included a part which called Moldova and Transnistria "to construct their relations within the framework of a common state" but without details about what this state would be like.
-This part was subject to different interpretation by both parties.
+This part was subject to different interpretations by both parties.
 While Moldovans thought that the country would be a unitary state and that Transnistria would have to adopt Moldovan institutions and laws, Transnistrians pushed by a loose confederation.
 Therefore, the agreement failed, although the controversial part continued to be discussed years later.

 Further progress would be made in 2003.
-The Moldovan President Vladimir Voronin, who had already stated that one of his key goals of his presidency would be to integrate Transnistria back, proposed to the Transnistrian President Igor Smirnov to assist him to write a new Moldovan constitution to convert the country into a federal state, which Smirnov accepted.
+The Moldovan President Vladimir Voronin, who had already stated that one of his key goals of his presidency would be to integrate Transnistria back, proposed to the Transnistrian president Igor Smirnov to assist him to write a new Moldovan constitution to convert the country into a federal state, which Smirnov accepted.
 Thus began Moldovan–Transnistrian negotiations with Russian, Ukrainian and OSCE mediation.
-Dmitry Kozak, Deputy Prime Minister of Russia, would also participate in these negotiations following the call by Voronin to Russian President Vladimir Putin to mediate on them, but separately and not with the other mediators.
+Dmitry Kozak, Deputy Prime Minister of Russia, would also participate in these negotiations following the call by Voronin to Russian president Vladimir Putin to mediate on them, but separately and not with the other mediators.
 A draft of the so-called Kozak memorandum, which would establish an "asymmetric" federal state, was presented by Kozak the end of the year and both sides accepted it.
 However, an updated version of the agreement included articles allowing a long-term Russian military presence in Moldova, something the mediators were against.
 Furthermore, the Kozak memorandum met with strong popular opposition in the country.
 For these reasons, on 24 November, shortly before Putin left Moscow to arrive in Chișinău to witness the signing, Voronin decided to reject the agreement, making the Kozak memorandum another failed resolution attempt.

 On 26 April 2022, amidst the Russian invasion of Ukraine, Ukrainian presidential adviser Oleksiy Arestovych said during an interview that Ukraine could solve the problem of Transnistria "in the blink of an eye", suggesting military action against Transnistria but only if Moldovan authorities requested the country's help.
 Moldova officially declined the proposal, expressing its support only for a peaceful outcome of the conflict.
 During an interview published on 27 August 2023, President of Ukraine Volodymyr Zelenskyy said that a Ukrainian victory over Russia could allow the reintegration of Transnistria into Moldova, the restoration of Georgia's territorial integrity and the end of the Alexander Lukashenko regime in Belarus.